neondatabase/website/content/docs/manage/endpoints.md

 Neon supports both read-write and read-only compute endpoints.
 Read-only compute endpoints are also referred to as [Read replicas](/docs/introduction/read-replicas).
 A branch can have a single read-write compute endpoint but supports multiple read-only compute endpoints.

 Tier limits define resources (vCPUs and RAM) available to a compute endpoint.
 The  [Neon Free Tier](/docs/introduction/free-tier) provides a shared vCPU and up to 1 GB of RAM per compute endpoint.
-The [Neon Pro Plan](/docs/introduction/pro-plan) supports larger compute sizes and _Autoscaling_.
+The [Neon Pro Plan](/docs/introduction/pro-plan) supports larger compute sizes and autoscaling.

 ## View a compute endpoint